johannschopplich/nuxt-api-party/docs/guides/caching-strategies.md

 ### Reload Button

 Sometimes a button is used to reload data on demand.
-In this case, you may want to set the cache option to `'reload'` to ensure that the data is revalidated with the server on refresh.
+In this case, you may want to set the cache option to `'reload'` to ensure data is revalidated with the server on refresh.
 Unfortunately, this makes the first request also use the `'reload'` option, even when there's data in the cache.

-There is no builtin way to make the cache use `'default'` for the first request and `'reload'` for manual refreshes, but you can achieve this by using a `ref`.
-Set it to `'default'` initially, then before you call `refresh()`, set it to `'reload'`.
+There's no builtin way to make the cache use `'default'` for the first request and `'reload'` for manual refreshes, but you can achieve this using a `ref`.
+Set it to `'default'` initially, then before calling `refresh()`, set it to `'reload'`.

 ```vue
 <script setup lang="ts">